insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 RRB Group D is the entry-level railway recruitment examination, hiring Track Maintainers, Helpers in various departments (Electrical, Mechanical, Signal and Telecommunication, Engineering, IT), Pointsmen, and similar Level 1 posts.

-The RRB Group D 2026 notification (CEN 09/2025) has been released for 22,082 vacancies at Level 1.
+Recent RRB Group D notification cycles have released vacancies in the range of 18,000-26,000 at Level 1.
 The minimum educational qualification is 10th pass or ITI from a recognised board, or National Apprenticeship Certificate from NCVT.
 The age limit is 18 to 33 years.
-The last date to apply was 9 March 2026.

 The selection process includes a Computer Based Test (CBT) covering Mathematics, General Intelligence and Reasoning, General Science, and General Awareness (100 questions, 90 minutes, 1/3 negative marking), followed by a Physical Efficiency Test (PET) and Medical Examination.
 The CBT is qualifying at 40% for UR/EWS and 30% for OBC/SC/ST.